 Students work concurrently on either a Master of Environmental Management or Master of Environmental Science at F&ES and either a Master of Divinity or a Master of Arts in Religion at YDS.
 Within these schools, they are encouraged to take courses in environmental ethics and religion and ecology.

-In consultation with the registrars and with the academic deans at both schools, students develop a study plan for meeting all requirements.
+In consultation with the registrars and academic deans at both schools, students develop a study plan for meeting all requirements.
 This joint degree in religion and ecology is the first program of its kind in North America.

 Religion and Law Students interested in the intersection of religion, politics, ethics, and public policy are invited to pursue a joint-degree program offered by Yale Divinity School and Yale Law School.
 As religion in public life and issues of social justice based on religious beliefs become more and more central to our common life, the integration of studies in both law and religion provides a unique background in both disciplines.